michael2012z/BitBible/markdown/KJV/files/Num.md

 1. And Moses spake unto the heads of the tribes concerning the children of Israel, saying, This is the thing which the Lord hath commanded.

-2. If a man vow a vow unto the Lord, or swear an oath to bind his soul with a bond; he shall not break his word, he shall do according to all that proceedeth out of his mouth.break: Heb. profane
+2. If a man vow a vow unto the Lord, or swear an oath to bind his soul with a bond; he shall not break his word, he shall do according to all that proceedeth out of his mouth.

 3. If a woman also vow a vow unto the Lord, and bind herself by a bond, being in her father’s house in her youth;